-After searching online a little bit, I was able to find a company called Yumeyakata and I fell in love with their profiles.
-As I like to plan ahead, I decided to go with their services (and a reservation is required to rent a kimono).
+After searching online a little bit, I was able to find a company called Yumeyakata and I fell in love with their social media profiles.
+As I like to plan ahead, I decided to go with their services (and a reservation is required to rent a kimono with them).
 Making my reservation was easy but you do need to confirm it with the email they send you.
 After all that was done, I headed out one morning to get my kimono.

 For the obi belt, I chose a purple and green design which brought out the colours of the kimono itself.
 However, the fun thing about kimonos is that there are several parts so you can mix and match different colours and patterns to reflect your mood and style.
 Note that both sides of the obi belt will be visible so make sure you like the colours and designs on both sides.

-There’s also an option for decorative underclothes and accessories but I decided to go with the default package of a kimono and obi only.
+There’s also an option for decorative underclothes and accessories (which costs more) but I decided to go with the default package of a kimono and obi only.